There’s a curb on the left-hand side of our house underneath the widespread branches of the towering oak tree.

 And when we pulled up to my parent’s house.

 (total aside: right there at the exact house we bought back from my parents on the EXACT CURB I walk by every single day.)

 I couldn’t get out of the car fast enough.
 I hurriedly mumbled something about what a great time that I had and turned to leave.
 And just as I started to open the door he reached for my hand.

 I stopped and stared at him.

 It was completely quiet in the car.
 No one said a word.

-Right there….sitting in a car in front of my parent’s house….wearing red lipstick and a prairie skirt and a sweater vest with bows…..
+And right there sitting in a car pulled up to an ordinary curb in front of my parent’s house wearing red lipstick and a prairie skirt and a sweater vest with bows…..

 ….I got the kiss of a lifetime.

 And even now, after all these years he can look at me from across the room with those twinkling eyes and smiling dimples—with that look that is just for me—-and I still get goosebumps.